F: +44 (0)20 3668 5601

 Pierre is the partner in charge of the Art & Cultural Property Law Group practice.

 Pierre has spent the last 25 years advising art collectors and art businesses on the law, first as in-house counsel to Sotheby’s and more recently as a partner of Withers LLP.

 Pierre’s clients include art collectors, art galleries, art dealers, auction houses, artists, museums, private banks, family offices, insurance companies and art investment funds.
 About half of his clients are based in the UK and the rest of Europe, a quarter in the USA and the rest in the Middle East and Asia.

-Pierre acts for clients buying and selling artworks.
+Pierre structures, negotiates and documents the sale and purchase of blue-chip art and collectibles.
 He has a wealth of experience in handling all aspects of complex international transactions.

-He has for many years acted for private banks lending against artworks in the USA, Europe and Asia.
+He has for many years acted for private banks lending against art in the USA, Europe and Asia.
 He is well known for his expertise in art finance.

-Pierre advises clients on all tax issues related to art.
-He has been highly recommended as an expert on heritage property by Legal Experts year-on-year since 2008.
+Pierre has been highly recommended as an expert on heritage property by Legal Experts year-on-year since 2008.

 Pierre is regularly called upon to advise on intellectual property rights, with a particular emphasis on copyright and the resale right.
 He is a trustee of the Artist’s Collecting Society, one of the two societies collecting copyright and the resale right on behalf of artists in the UK.

-Pierre advises art market professionals and businesses on a wide range of regulatory issues including import & export, bribery, anti-money laundering, endangered species and insurance mediation.
+Pierre advises art market professionals and businesses on a wide range of regulatory issues including import & export controls, anti-money laundering, endangered species and consumer protection.